 At the end of May, my 10-year-old marked a full two years of taking piano lessons.
 In less than two years, he advanced to playing late intermediate/early advanced repertoire.
 This is quite remarkable, and for me, it finally sunk in just how remarkable this is over the past year.
 Of course, my husband recognized it right away, and I give him full credit for his swift and fierce support!

-My son has a long and challenging journey ahead of him.
-If he wants to continue pursuing this goal, we’ll give him all the support that we can.
+But my son has a long and challenging journey ahead of him.
+There are many talented, young pianists out there, and he’ll have to work very hard, if he wants to compete.
+If he continues to want to pursue this goal, we’ll give him all the support that we can.
 If not, that’s okay too.
 I have no idea what to expect, but I hope it continues to be a positive experience for him.

 If you have a child who wants to pursue classical music, please e-mail me!
 It would be great to meet other families who are on a similar journey.